eivindfjeldstad/validate/readme.md

 res.accepted; // the accepted object
 ```

-You also add paths to a schema by using the chainable API
+You can also add paths to a schema by using the chainable API
 ```js
 user
   .path('username')